Analytics

 If the number is above 5%, you have a churn problem worth fixing.
 If you see more than 5 failed payments per month, you have an involuntary churn problem that can be solved with automation.

 Stripe processes your payments beautifully but gives you almost no visibility into where your revenue is leaking.
-To properly understand and fix churn, you need to go beyond Stripe's default dashboard — either with manual analysis (slow, incomplete), custom engineering (expensive), or a purpose-built retention tool (fast, affordable).
+To properly understand and fix churn, you need to go beyond Stripe's default dashboard, either with manual analysis (slow, incomplete), custom engineering (expensive), or a purpose-built retention tool (fast, affordable).

 The first step is always the same: get a complete picture of your churn.
 You can't fix what you can't see.
+Start with the [churn rate calculator](/churn-rate-calculator) to understand your baseline, then explore the [best churn analytics tools](/best-churn-analytics-tool) and see how [SaveMRR compares to Baremetrics](/savemrr-vs-baremetrics) for Stripe-native analytics.

 Stripechurn analyticsSaaS metricsMRRrevenue analytics